 Poverty in India

-The wealth gap in India is massive – millionaires and slum-dwellers live alongside each other in most Indian cities.
+The wealth gap in India is massive – slums are side-by-side with skyscrapers and mansions.
 Poverty is a reality in India and expats will be confronted with it almost anywhere they go.

 Expats will get used to being targeted by beggars.
 The best option is always to ignore them.
 If one feels compelled to give something, food is always a better option than money.
 Wherever possible it is better to give to a reputable charity than individuals on the street.